Charles-Code4Fun/AIC/code/DCS/readme.md

 ```bash
 pip install celery redis
 ```
+## Redis
+To have Redis installed and running locally or on a server.
 ### Linux
 ```bash
 sudo apt install redis-server
 sudo systemctl enable redis-server
 sudo systemctl start redis-server
 ```
+### Windows
+for windows, please check https://github.com/microsoftarchive/redis/releases

+## Define the celery Configuration
+This module configures Celery and connects to Redis.
+It sets up the broker and backend for handling task queues and storing results.